“I escape the drudgery of city life to engage in another, disconnected world of conversation with an associate.”

 b) No external distractions, patrons are fully engaged with each other.

-3. Windows are obstructed, and solely used for lighting.
+i) Perhaps not a good thing, looking disinterested. - Windows are obstructed, and solely used for lighting.

 a) No external distractions, patrons are fully engaged with each other.